 2. Talk to the teacher

 Teachers are our best friends and they need help with their classroom too!
 If you can’t buy the three sets of GermX with the three sets of tissues and the five packs of papers, check with the teacher to see what he or she suggests.
 Most teachers are happy to work with you on separating the “need nows” from the “need laters.”

 3. Shop on Sales Tax Holidays

 This is a must for back to school on a budget!
-Always check when Alabama is having their tax free weekends.
+Always check when your state is having their tax free weekends.

 4. Buy in Bulk